micttyoid/cf-unofficial/README.md

 ## Motivation

-I've heard that the WARP rang could be unofficially found somewhere, but I cannot find it.
+I've heard that the WARP range could be unofficially found somewhere, but I cannot find it.
 So I record here.